A Complete Guide to the 3-Day Bolivian Salt Flats Tour from San Pedro de Atacama

 - Train cemetery

-You can sign up to a 3 day tour for as little as $120 but I would keep your expectations very low and possibly be worried for your safety.
+You can sign up for a 3-day tour for as little as $120, but I would keep your expectations very low and possibly be worried for your safety.
 Going with a recommendation or a tour operator who is highly commended will be so much more beneficial!
 Expect to pay between $200 – $250.

 RELATED READ: MY FIRST PING PONG SHOW

-To get the best experience you should aim to be at the Salts Flats between December and March.
+To get the best experience, you should aim to be at the Salts Flats between December and March.
 This will give you the mirrored image that everyone loves.
-I was there at the end of January and the weather was perfect.
-Outside of these months and it gets significantly colder.
+I was there at the end of January, and the weather was perfect.
+Outside of these months, it gets significantly colder.

-I left from San Pedro de Atacama which is another worthwhile experience in itself but the trip can also be done in reverse from Uyuni.
-I booked last minute with a company called White & Green.
-They were good but I was in a jeep with a party of Israelis who couldn’t speak much English, not their fault!
+I left from San Pedro de Atacama, a which is another worthwhile experience in itself, but the trip can also be done in reverse from Uyuni.
+I booked at the last minute with a company called White & Green.
+They were good, but I was in a jeep with a party of Israelis who couldn’t speak much English, not their fault!

-Once we passed through the smallest immigration office I have ever seen it was officially the start of the tour.
-Our first stop was the Laguna Verde which is a Salt lake in an endorheic basin not far from the Chilean border.
-Shortly after we enjoyed a bit of time in the Hot Springs before stopping off at some geysers.
-We have only been driving a few hours but the change in landscape is like nothing I have ever seen.
+Once we passed through the smallest immigration office I have ever seen, it was officially the start of the tour.
+Our first stop was Laguna Verde, which is a Salt lake in an endorheic basin not far from the Chilean border.
+Shortly after, we enjoyed a bit of time in the Hot Springs before stopping off at some geysers.
+We have only been driving for a few hours, but the change in landscape is like nothing I have ever seen.

-After the geysers it was onto Laguna Colorada before again going higher and higher.
-Here the driver stopped and bought a packet of coca leaves which is known to help with altitude sickness.
-Well I had plenty and can safely put this down as an old wives tale!
-As soon as I got to the accommodation I was out for the count.
+After the geysers, it was onto Laguna Colorada before again going higher and higher.
+Here, the driver stopped and bought a packet of coca leaves, which are known to help with altitude sickness.
+Well, I had plenty and can safely put this down as an old wives’ tale!
+As soon as I got to the accommodation, I was out for the count.
 I slept for 15 hours that night and still struggled to wake up in the morning.

 SALT FLATS